amirna2/chess-2-music/README.md

 # Chess-to-Music: Algorithmic Composition from Chess Games

 A Python toolkit that transforms chess games into electronic music compositions using subtractive synthesis.
-Inspired by **Laurie Spiegel's work on algorithmic composition and information theory**, this project analyzes chess game narratives and translates them into evolving soundscapes through a three-layer synthesis architecture with **entropy-driven continuous evolution**.
+Inspired by **Laurie Spiegel's work on algorithmic composition and information theory**, this project analyzes chess game narratives and translates them into evolving soundscapes through a four-layer synthesis architecture with **gesture archetypes** and **entropy-driven continuous evolution**.

 ## Overview